-Long-term liabilities decreased by \$766,704, as compared to the prior year.
-This decrease is primarily the result of the scheduled repayment of the current maturity of the long-term liabilities, principally serial bonds.
+Long-term liabilities increased by \$7,711,057.
+This increase is primarily the result of the issuance of serial bonds in the amount of \$7,797,000 and entering into capital leases in the amount of \$673,845, offset by the scheduled repayment of the current maturity of the long-term liabilities, principally serial bonds.

-Net other postemployment benefits (OPEB) increased by \$334,735 as compared to the prior year.
-This increase is the result of the current year OPEB costs on the full accrual basis of accounting in excess of the amount reflected in the governmental funds on the modified accrual basis (pay as you go).
-The accompanying Notes to Financial Statements, Note 12 "Postemployment Healthcare Benefits" provides additional information.
+Net other postemployment benefits (OPEB) obligation increased by \$298,347 as compared to the prior year.
+This increase is the result of the current year OPEB costs on using the economic resources measurement focus and the accrual basis of accounting in excess of the amount reflected in the governmental funds using the current financial resources measurement focus and the modified accrual basis (pay as you go).
+The accompanying Notes to Financial Statements, Note 13 "Postemployment Healthcare Benefits" provides additional information.

-Net pension liability - proportionate share increased by \$1,403,280 in the current year.
+Net pension liability - proportionate share decreased by \$765,757 in the current year.
 This liability represents the Village's share of the New York State and Local Employees' Retirement System's collective net pension liability at the measurement date of the respective year.